guardian/riff-raff/riff-raff/public/docs/howto/configure-a-project.md

 In order to make this work you need:

  1. An autoscaling group tagged with the stack, app and stage you wish to deploy to
- 1. A launch configuration (or pre-baked AMI) that will download the artifact from the S3 bucket
+ 1. A launch configuration that will download the artifact from the S3 bucket
  1. A riff-raff.yaml file containing:
      a. the regions and stacks that you want to deploy to (the stack is important - it must match the tags on the AWS account credentials you wish to use and the stack tags on your autoscaling group)